goofball222/unifi/README.md

 **Recommended run command line -**

-Have the container store the config, databases & logs on a local filesystem or in a specific, known data volume (recommended for persistence and troubleshooting) with NO layer 2 discovery (layer 3/remote controller):
+Have the container store the config, databases & logs on a local file-system or in a specific, known data volume (recommended for persistence and troubleshooting) with NO layer 2 discovery (layer 3/remote controller):

 ```bash
 $ docker run --name unifi -d \